IR-TEAM-DEPI/Graduation_Project_IR.Team_For_DEPI/README.md

 ---

 ## 📸 Gallery & References
+## 📸 Gallery & References

-> 🧠 *Automatic gallery displaying all key screenshots from the Documentation/Images folder.*
+> 🧠 *Automatic gallery displaying all screenshots and visuals from the vulnerability assessment project.*

 ---